Kings Bay (company)

 Kings Bay AS is a government enterprise owned by the Norwegian Ministry of Trade and Industry that operates the entire settlement of Ny-Ålesund on Svalbard.
 The settlement, the most northerly civilian settlement in the world, serves research staff.
 The company provides the necessary infrastructure, such as transport (including the airport Ny-Ålesund Airport, Hamnerabben), real estate, power and water supply, catering and other facilities.
 The company is also responsible for administering Bjørnøen AS, a government enterprise that owns the entire island of Bjørnøya.
 In the summer the company also handles cruise ships that arrive at Ny-Ålesund.

 The company was founded in 1916 as Kings Bay Kull Company with the intention of operating a coal mine.
 It was later nationalized, and in 1962 the mine closed in the context of a political crisis in Norway known as the Kings Bay Affair (Kings Bay-saken).
 A research facility was subsequently set up in at Ny-Ålesund, to be run by the company.
 From 1964 to 1974, through an agreement with the European Space Research Organisation (ESRO), the island housed a Norwegian satellite telemetry station.
 Kings Bay resumed primary responsibility for facilities operations in 1974.
 In the 1990s, research activities expanded in Ny-Ålesund.
 In 1998 Kings Bay Kull Compani AS changed its name to Kings Bay AS, removing the final reference to coal.

+Ny-Ålesund has been the starting point for many famous polar expeditions, including Roald Amundsen’s and Umberto Nobile’s journey to the North Pole.